Tamsin Stuart Art

 Acrylic on box canvas

-Water is one of my favourite subjects to paint.
-And a theme running through a lot of my work is a sense of movement.
-So this combined the two nicely.
+Water is one of my favourite subjects to paint and a theme running through my work is a sense of movement.
+So this combined the two.

-This is my daughter's favourite so feel a bit guilty putting it up for sale!
+This was my daughter's favourite for a while so felt a bit guilty putting it up for sale, but her tastes have changed now.
+Much harder to please!

 £295